PhilChodrow/PIC16A/syllabus.md

 **Attendance at discussion sessions is required**, except in circumstances that make this extremely difficult (such as lack of internet access or time zone issues).
 Students in timezones outside the U.S. will generally be offered timezone exemptions, in which case they will work with a group of students in a similar situation at an alternate meeting time.

 Discussion sections will include **graded** group work, including exercises and creative problem-solving.
-This graded work is the basis of your participation score.
-The lowest four grades from discussion assignments will be dropped.
-You are expected to consult the [expectations for working in groups](http://philchodrow.github.io/PIC16A/coding_expectations/) prior to the first Discussion section of the quarter.
+This graded work is the basis of your participation score. **The lowest four grades from discussion assignments will be dropped.** You are expected to consult the [expectations for working in groups](http://philchodrow.github.io/PIC16A/groups/) prior to the first Discussion section of the quarter.

 ### Quizzes

 All traditional lectures will be pre-recorded and available online.
 Each lecture day, there will be a quiz consisting of questions related to that day's lecture videos and required readings.
 The primary purpose of the quizzes is to encourage you to study the required lecture content in time to apply your knowledge in the group Discussion sections.

 Quizzes are timed, and typically allow approximately 5 minutes per question.
 Quizzes are due at 11:59pm on the day of lecture.
-For example, a typical quiz on a Wednesday might consist of 3 questions, and can be taken in any contiguous 15-minute period that ends before 11:59pm that Wednesday.
+For example, a typical quiz on a Wednesday might consist of 2-3 questions, and can be taken in any contiguous 15-minute period that ends before 11:59pm that Wednesday.

-The lowest 7 quiz grades will be dropped.
+The lowest 5 quiz grades will be dropped.
 Lectures, lecture notes, and required readings will always be posted at least 48 hours before the quiz is due.

 ### Mini-Project

-There will be a short group mini-project due at the end of the course.
+There will be a group mini-project due at the end of the course.
 Working with your group, you will produce a small data science project in which you will read, explore, train machine learning models, and communicate your findings using a real data set.
 Several Discussion sections in the second half of the course will be devoted to helping you get started on the stages of this mini-project.
-The project will be designed to require approximately 3-5 hours of group coding sessions outside of class times.
+The project will be designed to require approximately 3-5 person-hours per group member outside of scheduled class times.
 It will be possible to start on the project by the end of Week 7, and you will have all the tools you need to finish the project by the end of Week 9.

 ### Midterm Exam